 Social Work degrees combine academic courses with intensive skills development and internship experience in the field.
 There are two options for gaining a first professional qualification.
 Those without a prior degree can complete a four-year Bachelor of Social Work while those with a relevant degree can apply for entry to the Master's of Social Work (Applied).
 Graduates of both degrees are eligible to apply for registration as a social worker in New Zealand and overseas.

-The Bachelor of Social Work is for students who have not completed another degree.
+The Bachelor of Social Work with Honours is for students who have not completed another degree.

 The MSW (Applied) is the pathway for students with a prior degree in an approved discipline.

 See where undergraduate and postgraduate study in Social Work can take you.